Robust Data-driven Prescriptiveness Optimization: Robust Data-driven Prescriptiveness Optimization

 In order to tackle the robustification and optimization of $\coeffPresc$, we consider a more general version of this measure, which relaxes the assumption that the benchmark is the solution to \eqref{eq:SP_data} and widens the scope of our analysis.
 To this end, we define the prescriptiveness competitive ratio (PCR) of a policy $\x(\cdot)$ with respect to a reference policy $\bar{x}$ as:

 Indeed, the coefficient of prescriptiveness can be considered a special case when $\bar{x}:=\xSAA$:

 when $\Expect_F[h(\xSAA,\Vxi)]-\Expect_F[\min_{\x'\in\X}h(\x',\Vxi)]>0$, while the two other cases follow from the natural extension of the definition of $\coeffPresc_F(\x(\cdot))$.
 In contrast to $\coeffPresc_F(\x(\cdot))$ which benchmarks policy $\x(\cdot)$ only to the SAA solution, the definition of $\mathcal{V}_F$ allows to benchmark against any other static policy.
-This allows our model to accommodate situations where more sophisticated statistical tools might be used to obtain the reference decision (e.g. regularized or distributionally robust SAA). \footnote{In fact, one can go a step further and define $ \ratioPresc_F(\x(\cdot),\bar{\x}(\cdot))$ were $\bar{\x}(\cdot)$ is not a static policy.
+This allows our model to accommodate situations where more sophisticated statistical tools might be used to obtain the reference decision {(e.g. regularized or distributionally robust SAA approaches \citep{doi:10.1287/opre.2018.1786,mohajerin2018data,doi:10.1287/mnsc.2020.3678}, variance-based regularized solution schemes \citep{DuchiDRLossesLatentCovMix}, or data-pooled solutions schemes \citep{doi:10.1287/mnsc.2020.3933}).} \footnote{In fact, one can go a step further and define $ \ratioPresc_F(\x(\cdot),\bar{\x}(\cdot))$ were $\bar{\x}(\cdot)$ is not a static policy.
 For example, $\bar{\x}(\cdot)$ could be a simple rule-based policy such as the order-up-to policy in inventory control.
 For ease of exposition, we treat the benchmark policy $\bar{\bm x}$ as a static policy for the remainder of the paper.}

 In a finite sample regime, where $\hat{F}$ might fail to capture the true underlying distribution, or in a situation where we expect distribution shifts, one should be interested in a distributionally robust estimation of the PCR (or equivalently of the coefficient of prescriptiveness), which takes the form of: